How to Book a Hotel For a Large Group

 You can use Hotel Engine’s personalized dashboard to view itineraries, manage budgets, track bookings and analyze travel data.

-At Hotel Engine, travelers receive rewards through the Hotel Engine rewards program and brand-specific loyalty programs.
+At Hotel Engine, travelers receive rewards through the Hotel Engine rewards program and brand-specific loyalty programs, for double the loyalty earnings.
 This is a layered rewards program that is rare to see in the industry.

 How to Book a Hotel With Hotel Engine

-You can book a hotel for large groups through our dedicated Project Services team.
-This is a built-in free service specifically created to book hotels for large groups.
+You can book stays up to 8 rooms directly through our platform, or get help for large group trips through our dedicated Groups team.
+This is a built-in service specifically created to book hotels for large groups.

-We’ll help you coordinate your travels and find you the best deal for conferences, project stays, professional trainings and much more.
+Your dedicated Project Manager will help you coordinate your group trip and find you the best deal for conferences, project stays, professional trainings and much more.

 The main benefit of booking hotel rooms for groups is receiving more affordable group rates.
 Luckily, booking group rentals doesn’t have to be so hard.